n8n-io/n8n-docs/docs/courses/level-one/chapter-1.md

 ::: tip 💡 Moving a workflow
-To move a workflow around the canvas, select all nodes (**Ctrl + A**), click on a node and drag it at a point you want on the canvas.
+To move a workflow around the canvas, select all nodes (**Ctrl + A**), click and hold on a node then drag it to any point you want on the canvas.
 :::

 ## Summary